 - Enjoy access to our trails, including a lit loop for night skiing;

-- Take part in ski and biathlon programs, races and our annual loppet;
+- Take part in our cross country ski and biathlon programs, races and our annual loppet;

-- Make use of our newly renovated chalet with lounge, kitchen and waxing room, open to membership 24/7;
+- Make use of our newly renovated chalet with lounge, kitchen and waxing room, open to member 24/7;

 - Visit our tent frame on Banting Lake – for a day or overnight;

-- Enjoy social events throughout the season including potluck dinners, our annual ski sale, pancake breakfasts and chats around the fire pit;
+- Enjoy social events throughout the season including potluck dinners, our annual ski sale, and chats around the fire pit;

 - Get a 10% discount on ski equipment and related accessories at Overlander;

-- And be part of our ski community in Yellowknife!
+- Be part of our ski community in Yellowknife!

 The Yellowknife Ski Club was first conceived as an alpine club, located at the hill by the Jackfish Lake power plant.
 The Old Tow Hill in the existing trail route takes its name from the old tow rope, which ran until 1967.